Alburquerque Church: Historical and cultural declarations

 In 2013, the National Museum of the Philippines declared the church an Important Cultural Property.
 A historical marker was unveiled by the National Historical Commission of the Philippines on August 27, 2014.

-Features
+Architecture

 The Alburquerque Church is in the shape of a cruciform.
 Remains of a low stone wall mark the boundaries of the church complex.
 A low hill and a ravine is located behind the whole complex.
 This may have a defensive purpose.

 Facade

-The church has a portico on the front which is actually the choirloft on the second floor.
+The church has a portico on the front which is actually the choir loft on the second floor.
 This choirloft/portico feature is typical of many Bohol churches.
 A series of arches in the frontage bestows a unique grace and rhythm to the ensemble.

 Altar

-The original retablo is gone, although there are two smaller neo-gothic style ones at both ends of the transept.
+The original retablo is gone, although there are two smaller neo-Gothic style ones at both ends of the transept.
 These smaller side retablos are painted to simulate three-dimensional carvings.
 The old pulpit is still being used.
 On both sides of the main altar are sacristies or storage-areas.